mrsaeeddev/customer-segmentation-using-rfm-matrix-technique-and-k-means-algorithm/README.md

-# Customer Segmentation Using RFM Matrix Technique
+# Customer Segmentation Using RFM Matrix Technique and K Means Algorithm
 ## Analysis of E-commerce data of different countries in order to understand the need of markets and
 customer segmentation in order to identify best customers